molloy-lab/ck-phylo-workshop/day1/activityD.md

 qf_plot = "treeqmc_qCF.png"
 ```

-3. Compute the qCFs from the input gene trees and store to `tb_file`.
+3. Compute the observed quartet CF, i.e., the number of times each quartet appears in the input gene trees and divide by the total number of gene trees.
+Store the results for all quartets to `tb_file`.
 ```
 gtrees = readMultiTopology(gt_file);
 q,t = countquartetsintrees(gtrees);